dsmrreader/dsmr-reader/README.md

 `cu -l /dev/ttyUSB0 -s 115200 --parity=none`

-You now should see something like 'Connected.' and a wall of text and numbers within 10 seconds.
+You now should see something similar to `Connected.` and a wall of text and numbers within 10 seconds.
 Nothing?
 Try different BAUD rate, as mentioned above.
 You might also check out a useful blog, such as [this one (Dutch)](http://gejanssen.com/howto/Slimme-meter-uitlezen/).

 ### Application code clone ###